thubZ09/Vision-Transformer-Implementation/README.md

 For example, you can use CIFAR-10 or ImageNet.

 ### ✅Results
 The Vision Transformer achieves state-of-the-art performance on many image classification benchmarks when pre-trained on large-scale datasets and fine-tuned on specific tasks.
+I'll also write a blog with a simplified explaination of the results!

 ### ✅Future Work
 Add pre-trained weights support for transfer learning.